 a.
-Experiment Overview
+Experiment overview

-The ROXSI field experiment occurred during July 2022 off of China Rock on the Monterey Peninsula, CA USA (Fig. 1).
-The rocky shore off of China Rock has a moderate (1:40) cross-shore slope.
-In water depths h < 20 m, the bathymetry has significant variability, or roughness, at a range of length-scales (Fig. 1).
-A China Rock cross- and alongshore (X,Y) coordinate system is 130 defined where -X is directed towards 285° N. The shoreline has multiple small headlands about 131 250 m apart with embayments that extend 100 m onshore.
-During the experiment a number of 132 instruments, including ADCPs, Spotter wave buoys (Raghukumar et al. 2019), and pressure sensors were deployed from the shoreline to 30 m water depth (magenta dots in Fig. 1).
-At 8 locations, co-134 located Spotter wave buoys and time-synchronized pressure sensors were deployed.
-Spotter wave 135 buoys are GPS-based (Herbers et al. 2012), and are highly effective in capturing wave spectra $S_n(f)$ and directional moments in the sea-swell (0.05 < f < 0.3 Hz) frequency band (e.g., Raghukumar 137 et al. 2019; Collins et al. 2023).
-To estimate directional parameters, wave buoys (whether GPS-138 or IMU-based) use displacement or slope cross-spectra to estimate the Fourier coefficients of the 139 directional spectra (or directional Fourier coefficients) $a_1(f)$, $a_2(f)$, $b_1(f)$, and $b_2(f)$ (Longuet-140 Higgins et al. 1963; Kuik et al. 1988).
-For this study, we calculate spectral quantities from 141 the Spotter wave buoy for the co-incident 692-s time period of the UAS hover (described below).
-142 Although only tested out to frequencies ≤ 0.3 Hz (Raghukumar et al. 2019; Collins et al. 2023), the Spotter wave buoy reports spectral quantities out to 1 Hz with unknown accuracy from 0.3-1 Hz.
+The ROXSI field experiment occurred during July 2022 off China Rock on the Monterey Peninsula, California (Fig. 1).
+The rocky shore off China Rock has a moderate (1:40) crossshore slope.
+In water depths h < 20 m, the bathymetry has significant variability, or roughness, at a range of length scales (Fig. 1).
+A China Rock cross- and alongshore (X, Y) coordinate system is defined where -X is directed toward 285°N. The shoreline has multiple small headlands about 250 m apart with embayments that extend 100 m onshore.
+During the experiment, a number of instruments, including ADCPs, Spotter wave buoys (Raghukumar et al. 2019), and pressure sensors, were deployed from the shoreline to 30-m water depth (magenta dots in Fig. 1).
+At eight locations, collocated Spotter wave buoys and time-synchronized pressure sensors were deployed.
+Spotter wave buoys are GPS-based (Herbers et al. 2012) and are highly effective in capturing wave spectra $S_n(f)$ and directional moments in the sea-swell (0.05 < f < 0.3 Hz) frequency band (e.g., Raghukumar et al. 2019; Collins et al. 2024).
+To estimate directional parameters, wave buoys (whether GPS- or IMU-based) use displacement or slope cross-spectra to estimate the Fourier coefficients of the directional spectra (or directional Fourier coefficients) $a_1(f)$, $a_2(f)$, $b_1(f)$, and $b_2(f)$ (Longuet-Higgins et al. 1963; Kuik et al. 1988).
+For this study, we calculate spectral quantities from the Spotter wave buoy for the coincident 692-s time period of the UAS hover (described below).
+Although only tested out to frequencies ≤ 0.3 Hz (Raghukumar et al. 2019; Collins et al. 2024), the Spotter wave buoy reports spectral quantities out to 1 Hz with unknown accuracy from 0.3 to 1 Hz.